-Short walks can be enjoyable, yes.
-But if you're hankering for the time when you can take off for weeks on end, here are some titles about the walking life to scratch that itch.
+Short walks can be enjoyable, but if you're hankering to take off for weeks on end, here are some titles to try, and a longer list, to boot.
+(Sorry!
+Couldn't resist.)

 If you'd rather read a true account, there are a number that are engaging and informative to boot.
 Wild: From Lost to Found on the Pacific Crest Trail, by Cheryl Strayed and A Walk in the Woods: Rediscovering America on the Appalachian Trail by Bill Bryson cover both edges of the country and are equally compelling stories of the kind of change that a long walk will effect.
 The Old Ways: A Journey on Foot, by Robert Macfarlane details the author's effort to become more intimately acquainted with his country by starting at his home in Cambridge, England and following the old roads and ancient tracks that crisscross his country.